elderhuggins/distanceMatrix/README.md

 # distanceMatrix
 The first thing you should do is create a file named "local_host.py" in the folder that contains the distanceMatrix folder.
-The local_host.py file should have code that instantiate your working paths, for example:
+The local_host.py file should have code that instantiates your working paths, for example:

 ```
 data_dir = "_data"